History of Thai money: History

 The Indo-China Peninsula or "Suvarnabhumi" which means 'golden peninsula', was the geographical area on which Thailand is presently situated.
 These ancient kingdoms were a prosperous homeland for a variety of diverse races and tribes.
 They were the regions that were later on known as the Funan Kingdom, Dvaravati Kingdom, Srivijaya Kingdom, and Sukhothai Kingdom.
 They used money as a medium of exchange which evolved into different forms of money.
-Thai money has the unique characteristics of the Thai nation with the Sukhothai Kingdom, using round shaped money made from silver which was known as "pod duang", and has been continued from that time down to the Ayudhya, Thonburi and the early Rattanakosin periods.
+Thai money has the unique characteristics of the Thai nation with the Sukhothai Kingdom, using round shaped money made from silver which was known as "pod duang", and has been continued from that time down to the Ayutthaya, Thonburi and the early Rattanakosin periods.

 Funan Kingdom (1st–6th centuries AD)

 Funan was the most important region of Indo–China and became highly successful in trade during the 1st through 6th centuries.
-The Funan Kingdom was influenced by India, through trading and religion.
+The Funan Kingdom was influenced by India, through trading and bartering→SOS.
 The coinage used during that period bears marks symbolizing the monarchy and the religion, these were mostly flat and round coins made from silver.
 These coins display, on one side, a half sun spreading rays between two rows of fish eggs.
 The opposite side carries, in a central position, the Sriwatsa design that represents Narayana in accordance with the Brahmin religion, with bandoh, a small Brahmin ceremonial drum, in one corner; and the swastika, a symbol that represents good luck, in the other.
 At the top of each coin the sign of the sun and the moon appear.